holosphereproto/vrpn-openvr/README.md

 ## On Windows
 Just launch the program from the VS solution (F5 to simple run or Ctrl+F5 for debug).
 Otherwise just click the play button at the top of the window.

+# Troubleshooting

+## Headset is not detected properly

+A few ideas to fix this:

+* activate / deactivate the direct mode
+* unplug / replug the lighthouses
+* reboot the computer
+* check that your graphic driver is up-to-date: SteamVR needs the very latest drivers which are not always packaged in the default repositories, nor in the Graphic Drivers PPA.

 # Acknowledgements
 This is still very much a work in progress and is by no means a complete and stable solution for using OpenVR with VRPN.